 - (1) Although respiration is frequently stimulated, respiratory depression may occur with rapid IV administration.
-Laryngospasm has been known to occur. - (2) Although hypotension may occur, blood pressure and heart rate are frequently stimulated. - (3) Involuntary myoclonus that may mimic seizure activity - (4) Possible enhanced secretions - (5) Possible unpleasant dreams and delirium upon emergence from sedation
+Laryngospasm has been known to occur. - (2) Although hypotension may occur, blood pressure and heart rate are frequently stimulated. - (3) Involuntary myoclonus that may mimic seizure activity these movements should not be confused for seizures of emergence from sedation. - (4) Possible enhanced secretions - (5) Possible unpleasant dreams and delirium upon emergence from sedation